 Have you ever wondered what credit score everyone starts at?
 You might be surprised to learn that it takes over six months to get to square one!

-We all begin without a credit history, and reaching your eighteenth birthday does not automatically set the wheels in motion at the consumer reporting agencies.
+We all begin without a credit history, and reaching your 18th birthday does not automatically set the wheels in motion at the consumer reporting agencies.

 Credit scores need data to make predictions about future behavior.
 Therefore, you have to build a file from scratch by borrowing money before getting your first rating.

 Fortunately, you can find lenders willing to approve first-time borrowers without a consumer file or rating.
 Then, your behavior determines where your initial credit score will fall relative to the average.

 What Credit Score Do You Start With?